| Home |

 - Back to bed (**)

 - Go to his dog bed.
+Only works when we're both next to it.

 - Find Dave, Find Penny (***)